ruchithelamp/urbanPVoptimization/README.md

 <https://earthexplorer.usgs.gov/>

+### Data Attribution

+This project includes public-record permit data from municipal websites:

+- City of Ann Arbor — permit documents obtained from the Ann Arbor online permitting portal.
+- City of Tucson — permit documents obtained from the Tucson Planning & Development Services website.

+All materials are public records.

 "how to access the data or explaining who owns the data.
 Licenses for data use and redistribution are respected."